 Searching for more information, I came across a few resources.
 One from the government which goes into quite some detail about deterring cormorants.

 It has a few valid points about preventing access (like netting or spikes which would be hard to do in this situation as the pontoon is very open).

 Another is the fact that cormorants prefer to eat smaller fish, so in fisheries they are growing their fish in larger sizes so it deters the cormorants.
 (Not sure if this is applicable in our situation)

 Along the same line of food supply, giving the smaller fish protection against the cormorants may deter them.
 For example netting in the water, and introducing some weed beds to provide more cover for smaller fish.
 This in itself may make fishing for the cormorants too hard, and will have them move on.

 In your picture you do not have any ‘overhead cover’.
 This overhead cover gives the small fish some warning as to a predator coming into the water.

 Not understanding the area, if your lake is the only one nearby (?) then making the fishing tougher may not work, but definitely worth a try.

 Instead of trying to remove a food supply, traditional and modern bird scarers make the cormorants think of their own mortality first.

-Looking at the hawkbirdscarer.com website they say their product (an imitation goshawk, my review available here) works for cormorants.
+Looking at the hawkbirdscarer.com website they say their product (an imitation goshawk) works for cormorants.
 Only because I have tried it and it worked for me do I pass this review onto you.